KittyMcDonagh/kmcd-issue-tracking-project/README.md

 The purpose of the [Issue Tracker](https://kmcd-issue-tracker.herokuapp.com/issue_tracker/apphome/) is to allow clients to log the issues that they are experiencing with the _KMcD Online Accounting System_, as well as request new features.
 The Issue Tracker will provide a common area where all Clients can log their issues and request features.
 They will be able to see each others' issues and features, comment on them, and upvote them if they have the same issue, or want the same feature.

-While bugs will be fixed for free, upvoting new features will cost a certain amount of money depending on the complexity of the requested feature (this will be decided on per feature by the Vendor).
+While bugs will be fixed for free, upvoting new features will cost a certain amount of money depending on the complexity of the requested feature (this will be decided upon per feature by the Vendor).

 The Issue Tracker will be used by both the vendor (_KMcD Accounting Solutions_) and clients to monitor and manage the progress of issues & features.